mivuzu/rv32i-v1/README.md

 The UART interface is 115200 baud, the code for it is not present on this codebase, if you notice the directory specified for it in the Makefile is a link.<br/> I don't think it's relevant for this project, however the final bitstream in the `obj/` directory does contain it.
 I may commit that directory in the future :p.

-As you may have realized the UART interface takes the last 4KiB of memory, this is because it's directly mapped to the last 2 DP16KDs that the memory module uses.
+As you may have realized the UART interface takes the last 4KiB of memory, this is because it's directly connected to the last 2 DP16KDs that the memory module uses.
 This makes things easier to port over if the memory size is changed, the amount of memory banks is specified in a parameter in `memory.v`.